Associate Vice Provost for DKU and Duke University Programming and Strategy

 Shih-Hang Chou is the program coordinator for the Duke Office of DKU Relations.
 She provides general administrative support to the office and is responsible for document management, logistics support and website development.
 Before joining the Duke Office of DKU Relations, Shih-Hang worked for the Duke Graduate School Admissions Office where she served as the point person for Duke Kunshan University graduate programs, including fielding inquiries about the application process, processing applications, verifying recommendations for admissions and managing the matriculation process for the incoming class.
 Shih-Hang has a B.A. in Foreign Languages and Literature and an M.A. in Literature from National Chiao Tung University, Taiwan and a M.A. in Liberal Studies with specialization in East Asian Studies from Duke University.

-Tracy Clouse is the assistant director for the Duke Office of DKU Relations.
+Tracy Clouse is the Director of Business Services for the Duke Office of DKU Relations.
 She directs the financial relationships and activities between Duke and DKU.
 Tracy’s 30-year career in finance has covered all aspects of fiscal management including system design, development, implementation and training, project management and financial reporting.
 Before joining Duke in October 2013, she worked at RTI International in various financial positions including Asia Regional Controller for the International Development Group with projects and staff in Indonesia, Philippines, Nepal, Vietnam and Thailand.
 Tracy was a member of a small team at RTI International responsible for rolling out a global accounting system to 60 international project offices.
 Born and raised abroad, Tracy feels fortunate to have a career that keeps her connected to the world.
 She received a Bachelor of Science in Mathematics from the University of Mary Washington.
 Additionally, Tracy serves as the Secretary of the DKU Board of Trustees.

-Karen Kennea joined Duke in 2009 and serves as Executive Assistant to Associate Vice Provost for Duke Kunshan and Duke University Programming and Strategy, Valerie Hausman, Interim Executive Vice Provost for DKU, Jennifer Francis, and Executive Director, Julie Barker.
-Previously, Karen served as Executive Assistant for R. Sanders Williams, MD, (former Senior Vice Chancellor for Academic Affairs, Dean of the School of Medicine and Senior Advisor on International Strategy to the President, Provost and Chancellor) and L. Gregory Jones, PhD (former Vice President and Vice Provost for Global Strategy and Programs).and former Associate Vice Provost for DKU Programs, Jim Dobbins.
-Prior to coming to Duke, Karen lived and worked in England for 21 years as a U.S. expat where she gained experience and a broad skill-set in corporate event coordination that included conferences, travel and special events.
-Karen also serves as Executive Assistant to Alfred Bloom, PhD, Executive Vice Chancellor at DKU, during his visits to the Durham campus.
+Karen Kennea joined Duke in 2009, and currently serves as Executive Assistant to Associate Vice Provost for DKU and Duke University Programming and Strategy, Valerie Hausman, Interim Executive Vice Provost for DKU, Jennifer Francis, and Executive Director, Julie Barker.
+Previously, Karen served as Executive Assistant for R. Sanders Williams, MD, (former Senior Vice Chancellor for Academic Affairs, Dean of the School of Medicine and Senior Advisor on International Strategy to the President, Provost and Chancellor) and L. Gregory Jones, PhD (former Vice President and Vice Provost for Global Strategy and Programs) and former Associate Vice Provost for DKU Programs, Jim Dobbins.
+Prior to joining Duke, Karen lived and worked in England for 21 years as a U.S. expat where she gained experience and a broad skill-set in corporate event coordination that included conferences, travel and special events.

 Nazli Turkan-Sevik is the financial analyst for the Duke Office of DKU Relations.
-She is responsible for supporting the business and accounting functions of the unit, including reviewing Duke Kunshan University expenses and reconciling Duke Kunshan University fund codes, preparing invoices for Duke Kunshan University, monitoring cash balances in support corporation bank accounts and maintaining all financial records.
+She is responsible for supporting the business and accounting functions of the unit, including reviewing DKU expenses and reconciling DKU fund codes, preparing invoices for DKU, monitoring cash balances in support corporation bank accounts and maintaining all financial records.
 Nazli started at Duke in July 2012 as an accounting specialist with the Office of Area Studies and International Studies and moved to the Office of the Provost in 2013 to support the growing DKU effort.
 Before moving to the US, Nazli worked for the University of Maryland, University College, European Headquarters in Germany as an accountant with responsibility for student accounts, bank accounts, payroll and cash management.
 Nazli has a Bachelor of Science in Economics and an MBA from Cukurova University in Turkey.